devfaizan/PakistanFlag/README.md

 # PakistanFlag
-Flag of Pakistan made in HTML,CSS
+Designed in HTML,CSS
+Flag of Pakistan contains blood of thousands of people those lost thier lives,abandoned their homes to live under winds of freedom.